TandurasPub/CasterDamageCalc/README.md

 ### TODO
-* Limb Calculations (in extended damage detail sections)
+* Limb Calculations - unlikely to be shown in the text display, but needed for GUI stuff
-* The GUI (gross) - It will probably just being another TKinter shit box like the previous to get it working
+* The GUI (gross) - It will probably just being another TKinter shit box like the previous to get it working.
+This will need to be done before anything below.
 * Add Spell Generator to create new spells and damage profiles
-* Add Gear Profile Generator to create new gearsets for comparisons
+* Add Gear Profile Generator to more easily create gearsets for comparisons
 * Add Data visualization portions for spells + additional damage breakdowns